 - While Intoxicated

 By far the most challenged and contested territory in a DWI case is intoxication.
 This should not be surprising since the state of intoxication is the clinching feature of any DWI, and the other three elements—operating a motor vehicle in public—are daily occurrences for almost all of us.
 Although, sometimes intoxication is not the battle.
 Sometimes the entire DWI case can hinge on whether someone was operating or not.
-These cases arise generally when police officers encounter someone in a parked car, but there is no evidence, or uncompelling evidence, of actual driving.
+These cases arise generally when police officers encounter someone in a parked car, but there is no evidence of driving, or evidence that does not strongly show guilt.
 Operating is a more encompassing concept than driving.
 These cases will happen when the weather is cold and someone starts their car to use the heater, but may have no intention of driving.
 How does the state prove intoxication?
 Section 49.01 of the Texas Penal Code lists three ways:

-Having an alcohol concentration of 0.08 or more.[iii]
+A blood alcohol concentration of 0.08 or higher

 Breath and Blood Tests